(888) 552-6760 SCHEDULE AN APPOINTMENT

 Survival rates are averages determined by past experiences.
 As research and cancer treatment evolve, the outlook may improve.

-Patients may find it beneficial to add integrative therapies to their treatment plans.
-There are many evidence-informed integrative modalities to boost the mind and body.
+Patients may find it beneficial to add supportive care to their treatment plans.
+There are many evidence-informed supportive care modalities to boost the mind and body.
 Practices like gentle yoga, meditation, massage and music therapy may feel enjoyable and reduce stress and anxiety levels.

 To help our patients maintain quality of life after a metastatic breast cancer diagnosis, our team of breast cancer experts may offer supportive care services to help manage side effects of the disease and its treatments.
 These may include:

-Before starting any integrative therapies, however, ask the care team for advice on which ones are most beneficial and fit into the overall treatment plan, as well as how to do them safely.
+Before starting any supportive care therapies, however, ask the care team for advice on which ones are most beneficial and fit into the overall treatment plan, as well as how to do them safely.

 Living with metastatic breast cancer